kiedtl/website/src/_content/computers/linux.md

   <img src="/images/screenshot-editors-1.jpg" alt="desktop">
 </picture>

 I've also configured i3-gaps to automatically set the wallpaper and terminal colors on startup.
-I have a directory of wallpapers and use [pywal](https://github.com/dylanaraps/pywal) to do the job.
+I have a directory of favourite wallpapers and use [pywal](https://github.com/dylanaraps/pywal) to do the job.

 <picture>
   <source srcset="/images/screenshot-laptop-3.webp" type="image/webp">